mgoltzsche/beets-ytimport/README.md

 Options:
-  -h, --help            show this help message and exit --directory=DIRECTORY
-                        directory to download Youtube files to --auth-headers=AUTH_HEADERS
+  -h, --help            show this help message and exit --directory=DIR       directory to download Youtube files to --auth-headers=FILE   path to a file containing the HTTP headers of an
-                        path to a file containing the HTTP headers of an authenticated POST request to music.youtube.com,
+                        authenticated POST request to music.youtube.com,
-                        copied from your browser's development tool --likes               download liked songs
-  --nolikes             don't download liked songs --max-likes=MAX_LIKES
-                        maximum number of likes to obtain --split-albums        split albums into tracks --nosplit-albums      don't split albums into tracks --import              import downloaded songs into beets --noimport            don't import downloaded songs into beets --set=SET             set a field on import, using FIELD=VALUE format --min-len=MIN_LEN     minimum track length in seconds --max-len=MAX_LEN     maximum track length in seconds -q, --quiet           don't prompt for input when importing --pretend             don't import but print the files when importing
+                        copied from your browser's development tool --likes               download liked songs --no-likes            don't download liked songs --max-likes=LIKES     maximum number of likes to obtain --split-tracks        split tracks by chapter --no-split-tracks     don't split tracks --group-albums        import split tracks as albums --no-group-albums     don't import split tracks as albums --import              import downloaded songs into beets --no-import           don't import downloaded songs into beets --set=KEY=VALUE       set a field on import, using KEY=VALUE format --min-length=SECONDS  minimum track length in seconds --max-length=SECONDS  maximum track length in seconds -q, --quiet           don't prompt for input when importing --pretend             don't import but print the files when importing
 ```